-3.1 The DCO shall determine that the requirements for Suitable Specific Gravity for Analysis have not been met (i.e., the Sample has a specific gravity measured at lower than 1.005 with a refractometer or lower than 1.010 with a lab stick).
+- 3.1 The DCO shall determine that the requirements for Suitable Specific Gravity for Analysis have not been met (i.e., the Sample has a specific gravity measured at lower than 1.005 with a refractometer or lower than 1.010 with a lab stick). - 3.2 The DCO shall inform the Athlete that he is required to provide a further Sample. - 3.3 While waiting to provide a further Sample, the Athlete shall remain under continuous observation. - 3.4 The Athlete shall be advised not to hydrate excessively, since this may delay the production of a suitable Sample.
+In appropriate circumstances, excessive hydration may be pursued as a violation of Article 2.5 (Tampering or Attempted Tampering with any part of Doping Control). - 3.5 When the Athlete is able to provide an additional Sample, the DCO shall repeat the procedures for Sample collection set out in section 1 above.

-- 3.2 The DCO shall inform the Athlete that he is required to provide a further Sample. - 3.3 While waiting to provide a further Sample, the Athlete shall remain under continuous observation. - 3.4 The Athlete shall be advised not to hydrate excessively, since this may delay the production of a suitable Sample.
-In appropriate circumstances, excessive hydration may be pursued as a violation of Rule 32.2(e) (Tampering or Attempted Tampering with any part of Doping Control). - 3.5 When the Athlete is able to provide an additional Sample, the DCO shall repeat the procedures for Sample collection set out in section 1 above. - 3.6 The DCO should continue to collect additional Samples until the requirement for Suitable Specific Gravity for Analysis is met, or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
-Such exceptional circumstances shall be documented accordingly by the DCO. - 3.7 The DCO shall record that the Samples collected belong to a single Athlete and the order in which the Samples were provided. - 3.8 The DCO shall then continue with the Sample Collection Session in accordance with paragraph 1.15. - 3.9 If it is determined that none of the Samples collected from the Athlete meets the requirement for Suitable Specific Gravity for Analysis and the DCO determines that for logistical reasons it is impossible to continue with the Sample Collection Session, the DCO may end the Sample Collection Session. - 3.10 The DCO shall send to the Laboratory for analysis all Samples which were collected, irrespective of whether or not they meet the requirement for Suitable Specific Gravity for Analysis. - 3.11 The Laboratory shall determine, in conjunction with the Testing Authority, which Samples shall be analysed.
+- 3.6 The DCO should continue to collect additional Samples until the requirement for Suitable Specific Gravity for Analysis is met, or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
+Such exceptional circumstances shall be documented accordingly by the DCO. - 3.7 The DCO shall record that the Samples collected belong to a single Athlete and the order in which the Samples were provided. - 3.8 The DCO shall then continue with the Sample Collection Session in accordance with paragraph 1.15. - 3.9 If it is determined that none of the Samples collected from the Athlete meets the requirement for Suitable Specific Gravity for Analysis and the DCO determines that for logistical reasons it is impossible to continue with the Sample Collection Session, the DCO may end the Sample Collection Session. - 3.10 The DCO shall send to the Laboratory for analysis all Samples which were collected, irrespective of whether or not they meet the requirement for Suitable Specific Gravity for Analysis. - 3.11 When two Samples are collected from an Athlete, during the same Sample Collection Session, both Samples shall be analyzed by the Laboratory.
+In cases where three or more Samples are collected during the same Sample Collection Session, the Laboratory shall prioritize and analyze the first and last Samples collected.
+The Laboratory, in conjunction with the Testing Authority, may determine if the other Samples need to be analysed.